petemorrisdev/floww-test/README.md

 - [ ] Chart period control
 - [ ] UI tests (Not specifically mentioned in the PDF.
 However, unit test coverage is good)

-I ran out of Bitrise credits before I finished, so any leftover CI jobs are on hold.
+I ran out of Bitrise credits before I finished, so I'm not sure if the final CI job is going to complete.

 Here's a screenshot of the tests I ran manually before merging the final PR: